15 July – Additional Notes

 So, it seems to me that this storyline in the Book of Esther is shining a light on a picture that’s being painted today of those who want to exercise their inherent freedom of choice by not complying.
 The accusation of intolerance is levelled against those who don’t want to comply.
 Those people who teach others that they shouldn’t comply with everything that the ‘rulers of the country’ are lately decreeing or sanctioning – especially if an act of compliance means going against their Maker’s Handbook.

 The problem with us all, is that we have coloured lenses through which we view life.
 In addition, our motives are rarely pure.
-Haman’s response to Mordecai wasn’t about maintaining stability by ensuring that government law isn’t broken.
+Haman’s response to Mordecai wasn’t about maintaining stability by ensuring that government laws aren’t broken.
 His response dates back to his ancestors.
 Haman was an Agagite [v1] and Mordechai was a son of Kish.[b]
 King Saul of Israel, the son of Kish, went to war against Agag, king of the Amalekites six centuries earlier.[c]
-So, unbeknown to King Xerxes in today’s chapter, this was actually an act of revenge, which had been clothed in the virtue of protecting the Empire and the current laws.
+So, unbeknown to King Xerxes in today’s chapter, this was actually an act of revenge, which had been clothed in the virtue of protecting the Empire and its current laws.

 The angle that Haman used with the king was to single out God’s people as different, and difference wasn’t tolerated in this multi-cultural multi-faith melting pot.
 Melting into the crowd and going alone with the group as equals, seemed to be fine until “freedom of choice” meant: keeping one’s life separate from the culture and customs of the world around them. [v8] But how many of us would be best friends with people who disagree with us?
 It’s only natural for birds of a feather to flock together.
 We only want to keep away from things and not associate with certain people, when we don’t agree with their behaviour or thinking.
-We don’t agree because of our free choice to have inner values and beliefs are different to their free choice.
+We don’t agree because of our free choice to have inner values and beliefs that are different to their free choice for being different to us.

-Haman then stretched the truth a bit, when he brought up the idea of instability.
+Haman then stretched the truth a bit when he brought up the idea of instability.
 He accused God’s people of not following the laws of the land, when it was really only one law that mattered to him.
-The result was incomprehensible: (a) that Haman thought it up in the first place; but (b) that the king agreed to it so readily – telling Haman to keep his blood money and giving him full power to “do what he liked” with the people! [v9-11] One may wish to write this off as a barbaric, unsophisticated society away from which we have thankfully evolved.
+The result was incomprehensible: (a) that Haman thought it up in the first place; but (b) that the king would agree to it so readily – telling Haman to keep his blood money and giving him full power to “do what he liked” with the people! [v9-11] One may wish to write this off as a barbaric, unsophisticated society away from which we have thankfully evolved.

 Haman picked the 13th day of last month which makes me wonder about the problem today that many people have with Friday 13th – or 13 anything for that matter. [v12-13] Many hotels won’t have Room 13.
 This was an Empire-wide issue and couldn’t have escaped anyone’s notice. [v14] Again, similar to WWII, the plot was not just to kill them but to take their valuables as well.
 How it could have happened back then, 24 centuries ago, seems unthinkable.
-But that it happened in living memory – though we have (apparently) evolved into something better since then – is inconceivable!
+But that it happened in living memory – though we have (apparently) ‘evolved’ into something better since then – is truly inconceivable!

 “No longer do I call you slaves, for the slave does not know what his master is doing; but I have called you friends, for all things that I have heard from My Father I have made known to you.”
 [John 15:15]

 Our Maker isn’t playing “Hide and Seek” with us.
 He’s playing “Seek and Find”.
 On the morning when we found the lifeless body of our only son, one of the first things I thought was: Nothing takes the Creator God by surprise.
 From where He sits, He can see from one end of Eternity to the other.
 He is the Alpha and the Omega, the Beginning and the End.[e]
-Declaring the end from the beginning and, from ancient times, things which have not yet been done, He says, “My purpose will be established, And I will accomplish all My good pleasure.”[f]
+Declaring the end from the beginning, and from ancient times, things which have not yet been done, He says,

 CLICK to return to today’s “Daily Breadcrumbs”